aatishb/patterncollider/README.md

 - [x] bigger knobs on sliders 🍊
 - [x] don't scroll on canvas interaction 🍊
 - [ ] smoother radius slider
+- [ ] deselect and drag is glitchy

 # optimize
 - [ ] improve efficiency on checking if mouse is in tile